wpfleger96/Life/README.md

 pure function of the preceding one).
 The rules continue to be applied repeatedly to create further generations.

+One of the trickiest parts of implementing the Game of Life is making sure that you can consistently access all eight neighbors for each cell.
+Cells that are on an edge of the grid are still adjacent with cells in the opposite edge.
+For example, the cells on the top edge are adjacent to the cells on the bottom edge.

 ## Resources

 The files for this project are hosted Github using <code>git</code>.
 They can be